Payments with your membership card/ wrist band

 12. Apart from drink, what else can my charged up ESC Membership card be used for, eg, social functions, subscriptions?

-You can use your card for any transaction that you would normally make over the bar.
-So you can pay for functions etc. but not your subscription as these are paid via the office.
+You can use your card for any transaction that you would normally make over the bar, but not online bookings or your subscription as these are paid via SCM.
 No card discount applies for Club functions.